practicum /internship program

 Fill out the form below so we can learn more about you.
 Please check your spam folder if you do not hear from us!

-Our Intern Program: Quality Care at Affordable Rates
+Our Practicum/Internship Program: Quality Care at Affordable Rates

-Our affordable counseling/therapy services are provided by counseling interns who are completing their graduate-level training in clinical programs.
+Our affordable counseling/therapy services are provided by Mental Health Interns who are completing their graduate-level training in clinical programs.
 They undergo a rigorous selection process and receive extensive training before working with clients.

 Professional Supervision

-Clients work with a counseling intern and benefit from the expertise of a senior-level clinician supervisor.
-Every counselor intern is closely supervised by a licensed professional with years of experience in the field.
-This dual approach ensures that you receive comprehensive, high-quality care at a fraction of the cost of traditional therapy.
+Clients work with a Mental Health Intern and benefit from the expertise of a senior-level clinician supervisor.
+Every Mental Health Intern is closely supervised by a licensed professional with years of experience in the field.
+This dual approach ensures that you receive comprehensive, high-quality care at a fraction of the cost of traditional counseling/therapy.

-Counselor intern counseling/therapy can be just as effective as standard-priced therapy but at a discounted rate.
-The key factor in therapy’s effectiveness is not the cost but the quality of care provided and the relationship between the therapist and client.
+Mental Health Intern counseling/therapy can be just as effective as standard-priced counseling/therapy but at a discounted rate.
+The key factor in counseling/therapy’s effectiveness is not the cost but the quality of care provided and the relationship between the counselor/therapist and client.
 At SWMHS, we ensure that all our counselors/therapists are well-trained and supervised to provide the highest quality of care.

-Our low-fee counseling/therapy program follows a structured process:
+Our reduced-cost counseling/therapy program follows a structured process:

-Therapist Matching: You’ll be matched with a qualified counselor intern whose skills align with your needs.
+• Counselor/Therapist Matching: You’ll be matched with a qualified Counselor Intern whose skills align with your needs.

-Initial Assessment: We begin with an assessment to understand your specific needs.
-Your initial session will be 60 minutes long, and the fee is $30, as all sessions will be.
+• Initial Assessment: We begin with an assessment to understand your specific needs.

-Ongoing Supervision: Your counselor intern receives regular supervision from a licensed, experienced clinician.
+• Ongoing Supervision: Your Mental Health Intern receives regular supervision from a licensed, experienced clinician.

-A counseling intern is someone who is finishing the final portion of graduate school and works in the community to provide counseling under the supervision of a Licensed Professional to fulfill their graduation requirements.
-Graduate interns can be finishing either a Master's or Doctoral Degree in counseling or a related field.
+A Mental Health Intern is someone who is finishing the final portion of graduate school and works in the community to provide counseling under the supervision of a Licensed Professional to fulfill their graduation requirements.
+They can be finishing either a Master's or Doctoral Degree in counseling or a related field.
 They are generally well-trained and eager to apply their knowledge to the clients they help.
 Also, since they are actively in a graduate program, they are being trained on all the newest and best treatment options available and have access to cutting-edge research.

 At SWMHS, we interview and hire only the best interns and then train and supervise them as they learn how to work in a private practice setting.
-Because counseling interns need to complete a set number of hours to graduate, they are willing and able to provide a very low fee for their counseling experience.
+Because Mental Health Interns need to complete a set number of hours to graduate, they are willing and able to provide a very low fee for their counseling/therapy experience.

-A sliding scale is when a counseling intern offers a reduced fee for sessions for a client who has a financial need to help make counseling/therapy more affordable.
+A reduced-cost is when a Mental Health Intern offers a reduced fee for sessions for a client who has a financial need to help make counseling/therapy more affordable.

-If you would like to begin therapy with one of our counseling interns but can not afford to pay the regular rate, please contact us and ask about a sliding scale.
-If all our sliding scale spots are full, we will be happy to put you on a waiting list until a spot opens up.
+If you would like to begin counseling/therapy but can not afford to pay the regular rate, please contact us and ask about The reduced-cost fee.
+If all our reduced-cost spots are full, we will be happy to put you on a waiting list until a spot opens up.

-In Charleston and Summerville, South Carolina, counseling interns typically charge between $30 and $60 per session; this price range reflects the standard for most counseling interns, with the exact cost often depending on the specific practice, the intern's experience, and whether a sliding scale is offered based on income.
+In Charleston and Summerville, South Carolina, Mental Health Interns typically charge between $30 and $80 per session; this price range reflects the standard for most Mental Health Interns, with the exact cost often depending on the specific practice, the intern's experience, and whether a reduced-cost is offered based on income.

 Many mental health professionals have stopped accepting insurance for payment and have moved to provide services only on a self-pay basis.
 There are many valid reasons for this.
 Insurance companies require that we assign you a “Diagnosis Code”, which becomes a part of your permanent medical record.